 Eashan says he has heard this many times before.
 He talks about the need to try to keep strong, and to be better for his family.
 The doctor notes the uncertainty of the future, and counsels spending time with family, trying to enjoy what there is to enjoy.
-Eashan says

-OK, and they move into making arrangements for future appointments and organising prescriptions.
+Eashan says OK, and they move into making arrangements for future appointments and organising prescriptions.

 The brother asks: 'So next time he is in pain we can call you?' and the doctor confirms this.
-The doctor raises Macmillan nurses, the patient says he has not been in touch with them for a while, the doctor proposes getting in touch with them to ask them to be in touch with the patient.
+The doctor raises Macmillan nurses, the patient says he has not been in touch with them for a while, the doctor proposes he will get in touch with them to ask them to make contact with Eashan again.

-They arrange a next hospice appointment, the doctor assures him he can come earlier if he needs.
-He types prescription and appointment letters.
+They arrange a next hospice appointment, the doctor assures Eashan he can come earlier if he needs and he types prescription and appointment letters.
 As the consultation draws to a close, the patient says 'It does help to come here' and that 'it clears questions in my mind, it is just if you see somebody you feel good.', and 'Makes you feel looked after'.
 The consultation ends with goodbyes.